scaniaking326/ArchLinuxKVM/README.md

 7. Done

-Use virt-manager to use KVM from terminal or from apps menu to use KVM
+Use virt-manager from terminal or Virtual Nachine Manager app in menu to use KVM